tkawchak/TextAnalysisExtension/README.md

 # Text Analysis Extension
 This tool is being built as a Firefox Extension to perform analysis on webpage text.
-Use it to analyze the readability of your favorite webpages, selected text on a webpage, or to compose your emails.
+Use it to analyze the readability of your favorite webpages, selected text on a webpage, or while composing your emails.
 Use it and let me know what you think!

 ## Project CI Status
 ### Master Build